syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

-The following table describes the many enumerable elements of the SnapToObject property.
+The following table describes many enumerable elements of the SnapToObject property.